Skip to chat with us. Skip to content

 • Cold food and beverages — like ice cream or cold water, some people can get migraines due to a cold sensitivity

-It’s important to note, however, that not all food labelled a trigger causes migraines in everyone.
+If you’re looking for food for headaches relief, it’s important to note that not all trigger foods will cause migraines in everyone.
 So, if you get migraines, you might be able to tolerate common trigger foods like cheese and chocolate.

-Additionally, food behaviours can affect how many migraines you get.
-Skipping meals, caffeine withdrawal, dehydration, and some medications can trigger migraines.
+Additionally, food behaviors can affect how many migraines you get.
+Skipping meals, caffeine withdrawal, dehydration, and even eating fried food headache triggers can all contribute to migraine onset.

 What foods can help with migraines?